 You’ll also be happy to hear that all of these easy tips may be used with other poultry, such as ducks, geese, and turkeys… they all love these goodies!

 In addition to these ideas, try feeding kitchen scraps to your flock.
-Overgrown cucumbers and zucchinis are also favorite treats for my chickens.
+Overgrown cucumbers and zucchinis are also favorites for my chickens.
 Let me know in the comments what treats your chickens enjoy!

 You might also be interested in reading my Guide to Raising Eco-Friendly Chickens and How to Feed Your Hens for Best Egg Production.